Healthy Homes Assessment Pukahu

 Draught Stopping Pukahu

 Draughts may lead to dropping temperatures within houses.
-A draughty home will cost more to heat, meaning wasting energy and increased bills.
+A draughty home will cost more to heat, which means wasting energy and increased bills.

-If you can feel external air coming in or an unobstructed draught coming out of a hole or gap that is, it’s likely a crack or hole that requirements sealing in somehow.
-Large gaps and cracks should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit within your house require the sealing.
-For example, if the open fireplace isn’t used it could cause draughts, and should be sealed from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap, then it’s likely a crack or hole which needs sealing in the way you can.
+Cracks or gaps with large gaps must be stopped permanently.
+The gaps that exceed 3mm that let air into or out from your home need the sealing.
+In the case of an open fireplace isn’t used it can create draughts.
+This must be sealed off.
+Landlords and property managers are accountable for ensuring that such draughts are squelched as much as possible.

-You don’t need to block gaps or holes in the construction.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the structure as the house heats and cools, so that they are able to be shut and opened, rather than sticking.
-We will inspect the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes that are part of the building.
+For instance, small gaps around windows and doors may be required to allow for movement of the building as the household gets warmer and cooler, in order to let them be closed and opened instead of than sticking.
+We will inspect every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections